espeak-ng/pcaudiolib/README.md

 1.  a functional autotools system (`make`, `autoconf`, `automake`, `libtool` and `pkg-config`);
 2.  a functional c compiler (e.g. gcc or clang).

+__NOTE:__ Some of the Windows SDK APIs (e.g. the XAudio2 headers) don't compile with a C compiler, so a C++ compiler is needed to compile them.

 Optionally, you need: